TCW22: Building a TEI Release

 where X.X.X is your new release.
 Then

-git push origin P5_Release_X.X.X
+git push origin P5_Release_X.X.X Do the same for the Stylesheets as

-Do the same for the Stylesheets as well, on the released branch:
+well, on the released branch:

-git tag -a vX.X.X -m "Release X.X.X of the TEI Stylesheets."
+git tag -a vX.X.X -m "Release X.X.X of the TEI Stylesheets." where

 git push origin vX.X.X

-Make a Release on GitHub Go to the TEI Tags page at https://github.com/TEIC/TEI/tags on GitHub.
-You should
+Make a Release on GitHub Go to the TEI Tags page at https://github.com/TEIC/TEI/tags on

-see the tag you just pushed there.
-Click on it and then click on "Create Release".
+"Create Release".
 Add a link to the release notes README, which should be at

 https://www.tei-c.org/release/doc/tei-p5-doc/readme-X.X.X.html, into the text box.
-Add a copy of the zipped
+Add a

-release by downloading it from https://jenkins.tei-c.org/job/TEIP5/lastSuccessfulBuild/artifact/P5/ and then uploading it to the release page.
+copy of the zipped release by downloading it from https://jenkins.tei-c.org/job/TEIP5/lastSuccessfulBuild/artifact/P5/ and then

-Do the same for the Stylesheets as well.
-Go to the Stylesheets Tags page at https://github.com/TEIC/Stylesheets/tags on GitHub and follow the same procedure.
+the Stylesheets Tags page at https://github.com/TEIC/Stylesheets/tags on GitHub and follow the same

-Close/Add GitHub Milestones Go to the Milestones page of both the
+Close/Add GitHub Milestones Go to the Milestones page of

-Guidelines repo.
-Add new Milestones by
+and the Guidelines repo.
+Add

-incrementing the minor version number part and move all open issues from the current Milestone to the new one.
+new Milestones by incrementing the minor version number part and move all open issues

-(If Council already decided on the next release date (unlikely) you can add the date to the new Milestone.
-Otherwise leave empty.)
+release date (unlikely) you can add the date to the new Milestone.
+Otherwise leave

+empty.)
 Finally, close the current Milestone (do not delete it).

 Update the Debian Package repository with the new release

-which can be done by simply running ant on the TEI server within the
+be done by simply running ant on the TEI server within the

-(This directory is cloned from https://github.com/TEIC/TEI-apt-repo)
+/data/debian-packages directory.
+(This directory is cloned from https://github.com/TEIC/TEI-apt-repo) Since the repository index needs to

-Since the repository index needs to be signed, you'll need the passphrase for the GPG key.
+be signed, you'll need the passphrase for the GPG key.
+Make sure you've

-Once the process has finished and the repo is updated, the page at http://packages.tei-c.org/deb/
+received it in advance!
+Once the process has finished and the repo is updated, the

-should reflect the changes immediately.
-If not, try to restart the NGINX Docker container that serves this directory
+try to restart the NGINX Docker container that serves this directory with docker

-with docker restart debian-packages.
+restart debian-packages.

-Update the table of previous releases of P5 in the GitHub repo for the TEI-C website.
-The table is found in the src/guidelines/p5 markdown page,
+Update the table of previous releases of P5 in the GitHub repo for the

-Add the new release information and links to the top of the release table.
+to the top of the release table.

 Update the oXygen-ready distribution of TEI.
 This involves